PHSI-supplements/labs/lab-templates/documentation/troubleshooting/git.md

 [//]: # (TODO: be prepared to address interplay between containerization and git)

+This guide is organized around what you were attempting to accomplish when you encountered a problem.

 - [`git status`](#git-grumpiness-git-status)
 - [`git fetch`](#git-grumpiness-git-fetch)
 - [`git merge`](#git-grumpiness-git-merge)